kevschoo/C323-Third-Project/README.md

 # C323 Project 3

 This is a math practice app for an Android Device.
+For division problems, I've decided that the user only has to do Integer division, where the remainder does not matter.

 ## Functionality